stocyr/SourdoughMonitor/README.md

 ![](doc/growth.png)

+### Programming

+Upon connecting an ESP32 with native USB to the computer, it's flash memory will be mounted as a thumb drive.
+Now the content of the folder [`CIRCUITPYTHON`](CIRCUITPYTHON) has to be copied to this thumb drive.

 ### Calibration of the TMF8821

 For a new hardware setup, the cross talk of the TMF8821 should be calibrated to guarantee the best possible accuracy.
 This can be done using the script in [`experiments/distance/code4.py`](experiments/distance/code4.py) (uncomment line 44).
 The calibration data must then be written in byte format to a file named *"<config_spad_map>_<active_range>"* (e.g. *"3x3_normal_mode_short"*) in [`CIRCUITPYTHON/calibration`](CIRCUITPYTHON/calibraion).